Canada imposes mandatory self-isolation for those returning

 "Help is on the way," Trudeau said.

-Trudeau said if a Canadian loses their job because of COVID-19 - whether they are full-time, contract, or self-employed - the new benefit is available.
-He said if you are sick or quarantined, or looking after someone sick, the benefit is available.
-And and he said even if a worker is still employed, but not receiving income because of this crisis - the benefit is available.
+Trudeau said if a Canadian loses their job because of COVID-19 — whether they are full-time, contract or self-employed — the new benefit is available.
+He said it also covers a person who is sick or quarantined, or looking after someone sick.
+Workers still employed but not receiving income because of the crisis are eligible.

 The prime minister also said his government will also announce supports to keep journalists working amid the financial impact of the crisis.